 They have separate features that suit the consumers.

-Personally, we think that the Yamaha PX870 is a bit better because it has more polyphony numbers (256).
+Personally, we think that the Casio PX870 is a bit better because it has more polyphony numbers (256).

 It also includes a built-in speaker and quality amplification system.
 Correspondingly, the sound is deeper, fuller, and richer than the AP270.

 If the AP270 has one more voice, the PX870 is only one voice with string resonance.

 Aside from that, the PX870 also has the key action sounds, a lid simulator, and key off simulation while the AP270 does not include these features.

 Another thing is the Casio PX870 is picked for our list of top 10 Casio piano.
 Make sure you check the list to see what other 9 pianos are.